 The MasterCard program designed to facilitate new penetration of card acceptance by targeting cash and convenience-oriented merchant segments, for example, fast food chains, movie theaters, and parking lots.

-Opposite of a purchase transaction, namely, the cardholder returns goods to the merchant and is credited for their value.
+A refund takes place when a cardholder returns goods to the merchant and is credited for their value.
 Positive interchange and merchant service charge are reversed.

-Purchase of goods, services, or both, generally at a merchant establishment.
+Purchase of goods, services or both, generally at a merchant.

-A financial transaction card associated with a particular retailer or group of retail stores that can be used only for purchases from that retailer or group of stores.
+A card associated with a particular retailer or group of retail stores that can be used only for purchases from that retailer or group of stores.